 Keep in mind that control of your event data resides with the customer post May 2018.
 How will you cater to their requests on their data and transactions?
 Also record how long it takes to respond to a data portability request.

 Step 7 – Embed Privacy in the Culture

 Culture is most arguably the biggest challenge within most businesses and event businesses are no different.
 Privacy needs to be considered as more than a mere compliance issue and must become second nature to event businesses, which takes effort and time at various levels.

 In the past, security and privacy initiatives have struggled to get proper buy-in from the business functions and IT however, privacy has now become quite a central business topic.

 For GDPR, privacy/security professionals must collaborate with sales, marketing, customer services, digital and customer experience teams to come up with creative ideas to engage with their target audience.
-At the same time data and technology teams within IT and business functions would play a pivotal role in keeping a business GDPR compliant all the time.
+At the same time, data and technology teams within IT and business functions would play a pivotal role in maintaining GDPR compliance steps and principles at all times.

 Businesses that build the confidence to complete control over customer data and its movement will define the risk profile of the business in the future.

 Our next blog discusses GDPR in Action: Collecting Data at Events.
 Acrotrend is working with organisations on their GDPR strategies.
 If you would like further information on the GDPR and the changes your business needs to make to become fully compliant, contact us today by booking a call below.